aheckmann/node-email/README.md

   - exports.from {string}
     - Email address from which messages are sent.
 Used when `from` was not set on a message.

+## Injection
+Only minimal protection against injection attacks is being done now.
+Use at your own risk.
+Or better yet, fork it and submit something better!

 ## License

 (The MIT License)